gitbls/sdm/Docs/Command-Details.md

 * `--regenerate-ssh-host-keys` &mdash; The sdm FirstBoot process will regenerate the SSH host keys on the first system boot once the system time has been synchronized.
 The system will move ahead and regenerate the keys if the time has not been synchronized within 60 seconds.
 * ``--rename-pi newuser` &mdash; Instead of creating a new user, rename the `pi` user to the specified new username, and properly configure the home directory, etc.a
 * `--restart` &mdash; Restart the system at the end of the First Boot.
 The `--restart` switch and `--reboot` are synonomous except that you cannot specify an additional restart wait with the `--restart` switch.
+* `--runonly plugins` &mdash; Only run plugins.
+If no device or directory specified, sdm defaults to directory '/' on the running system.
 * `--showapt` &mdash; Show the output from apt (Package Manager) on the terminal in Phase 1.
 By default, the output is not displayed on the terminal.
 All apt output is captured in /etc/sdm/apt.log in the IMG.
 * `--sdmdir` */path/to* &mdash; sdm normally is in /usr/local/sdm.
 If you want it to be put somewhere else when you customize an image, use this switch to specify the location.
 To install sdm itself into a different directory, specify it as the parameter to EZsdmInstall when you first install sdm
 * `--showpwd` &mdash; Show the passwords set on accounts in /etc/sdm/history